zn-cn/ball_in_box/test_case.md

  - [(0.5, 0.5), (0.5, -0.3)]
 - Number of circles: m = 5

-3.the ``percision`` is small enough so as to workout an accurate value.
+1.3 The ``percision`` is small enough so as to workout an accurate value.

 #### 2.Input